Farming/Frequently Asked Questions

 Tillage

 Regular soil sampling is recommended to keep an eye on nutrient levels.
-Rotations are critical in organic cereal production ensuring that nutrients are not depleted and that weed and diseases are kept to a minimum.
-Organic manures such as farmyard manure and slurry are permitted for use, organic tillage farmers can bring in manure from other non-organic farmers.
-However, manure cannot be sourced from animals that are permanently housed e.g., pigs or poultry.
-Additional approved fertilisers can be used, for further information see the Irish Organic Association Suppliers List.
+Rotations are critical in organic cereal production, ensuring that nutrients are not depleted and that weeds and diseases are kept to a minimum.
+Organic manures such as farmyard manure and slurry are permitted for use; organic tillage farmers can bring in manure from other non-organic farmers.
+However, manure cannot be sourced from animals that are permanently housed, e.g., pigs or poultry.
+Additional approved fertilisers can be used, further information see the Irish Organic Association Suppliers List.
 Note that soil analysis is recommended to justify use of nutrients.

-As organic farmers cannot use synthetic fertilisers and plant protection products crop rotation and crop planning is extremely important to build fertility and ease disease and weed pressure.
-Typically, an organic grower will have 2 to 4 years of grass clover ley to build fertility followed by a rotation of 3 or 4 years of crop production.
-As well as market requirements crop sequencing is based on fertility needs, with crops with high requirements, like wheat, sown at the start of the rotation and crops with lower fertility requirements like oats in the middle.
-Crop species and varieties are also selected for disease resistance or ability to supress weeds.
+As organic farmers cannot use synthetic fertilisers and plant protection products, crop rotation and crop planning are extremely important to build fertility and ease disease and weed pressure.
+Typically, an organic grower will have 2 years of grass clover ley to build fertility, followed by a rotation of 3 or 4 years of crop production.
+As well as market requirements, crop sequencing is based on fertility needs, with crops with high requirements, like wheat, sown at the start of the rotation and crops with lower fertility requirements, like oats, in the middle.
+Crop species and varieties are also selected for disease resistance or the ability to suppress weeds.
+It is a requirement to have at least 1 year of legumes in a 5-year rotation.

-Yes, arable farmers can run stockless operations with good crop planning and rotations including legume plants which form the basis for nutrient supply and weed control.
-Mixed enterprises of crops and livestock are common in organic farming in Ireland.
+Yes, arable farmers can run stockless operations with good crop planning and rotations, including legume plants, which form the basis for nutrient supply and weed control.
+Mixed enterprises of crops and livestock are also common in organic farming in Ireland.

-Organic oats are widely grown for three large processors who purchase organic oats.
-Farmers grow combi-crop for animal feed which can be any combination of oats, peas, wheat and barley.
-A small amount of milling wheat is grown, and barley is grown on contract for a distiller.
-Farmers grow organic cereals to sell to organic dairy, poultry and livestock farmers.
+Organic oats are widely grown for two large processors who purchase organic oats.
+Farmers grow intercrops or combination crops of cereals and pulses for typically animal feed, which for example, could be any combination of oats, peas, beans, wheat or barley.
+Farmers also grow organic cereals to sell to organic dairy, poultry and livestock farmers.
+Smaller amounts of milling wheat and other crops are currently grown for food-grade processing.
 It is essential to work with the land you have and pick crops that suit your soil type and location.

 Horticulture